 The rest of the river is still a concrete-bottomed ditch, where only a thin trickle of slimy green water normally flows, surrounded by graffiti and trash.
 When it rains, city storm drains pour water into the concrete channel and flush the pollution out to the sea.

-The few soft-bottomed areas of the river, where the bike path will be, are inhabited by wildlife, including over 200 species of birds.
+The few soft-bottomed areas of the river, beside which the bike path will run, are inhabited by wildlife, including over 200 species of birds.
 Alongside them the city has already built nearly 30 miles of walking and bike paths, regularly used by the public.
 It's new 12 mile path will extend that network.